 Biomag 2021 Prelude

-Speaker presentations will be for 25 minutes each, with a further 5 minutes for questions.
+Speaker presentations will be for 20 minutes each, with a further 10 minutes for questions.
 The sessions will be chaired by:

 Ole Jensen, Chair of Biomag 2021, University of Birmingham

 |14.10||Keynote: New frontiers in MEG & electrophysiology for brain decoding and imaging|

 Sylvain Baillet, Professor, Neurology & Neurosurgery, Biomedical Engineering, and Computer Science, Tier-1 Canada Research Chair of Neural Dynamics of Brain Systems, Director, MEG Core Unit, McConnell Brain Imaging Centre, Associate Dean (Research), Faculty of Medicine, Montreal Neurological Institute, McGill University

 Abstract: A difficult research question in systems neuroscience concerns the mechanistic elucidation of information integration in brain networks: How do sensory inputs modify the ongoing activity of the brain?
 What is the nature of competitive signaling between bottom-up inputs vs. top-down modulations in perception and behavior?
 How are these mechanisms altered in disease?